 These apple pork chops are browned in butter, then simmered in the most delicious cider sauce with fresh apples and sage.

-A pan of apple pork chops with sage.
+A pan of apple pork chops garnished with fresh sage.

 We eat a lot of chicken, but sometimes I buy some pork chops to mix things up a bit.
 These apple pork chops only have 6 ingredients but are huge on flavor.
 This recipe is perfect for a busy weeknight but elegant enough to serve to guests, and the flavors just scream fall!
 Pork chops with apples is a classic flavor combination, and the addition of apple cider here really makes this dish special.